Wumpf/Seeed-nRF52840-Sense-projects/README.md

 I puzzled these steps together mostly by looking at related projects

-A bit challening was that most guides work with the [nRF52840-DK](https://www.seeedstudio.com/Seeed-XIAO-BLE-nRF52840-p-5201.html) which you can flash directly with JTAG, meaning that you don't need to care about the bootloader that much.
+A bit challenging was that most guides work with the [nRF52840-DK](https://www.seeedstudio.com/Seeed-XIAO-BLE-nRF52840-p-5201.html) which you can flash directly with JTAG, meaning that you don't need to care about the bootloader that much.